zemellal/lorenzozemella.com/src/pages/photography.md

 title: Photography
 subtitle: My photog gear
 description: Photography gear I use and collect
-last_modified_at: 2023-04-21
+date: 2023-04-21
 tags:
     - photography
     - photo
     - hobby
 ---

 Photography equipment I use and have collected over the years.
-I'm working on self-hosting photo albums, but for now you can see some work on my [Flickr](https://www.flickr.com/people/lzemella/).
+I'm working on self-hosting photo albums, but for now you can see some work on my [Instagram]({{author.x.social.instagram}}) and [Flickr](https://www.flickr.com/people/lzemella/).

 <section>